bigscience-workshop/petals/README.md

     🚀 &nbsp;<b><a href="https://colab.research.google.com/drive/1uCphNY7gfAUkdDrTx21dZZwCOUDCMPw8?usp=sharing">Try now in Colab</a></b>
 </p>

-🦙 **Want to run Llama 3?** Request access to its weights at the 🤗 [Model Hub](https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-Instruct), then run `huggingface-cli login` in the terminal before loading the model.
+🦙 **Want to run Llama?** [Request access](https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-Instruct) to its weights, then run `huggingface-cli login` in the terminal before loading the model.
 Or just try it in our [chatbot app](https://chat.petals.dev).

 🔏 **Privacy.** Your data will be processed with the help of other people in the public swarm.
 Learn more about privacy [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).
 For sensitive data, you can set up a [private swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) among people you trust.